Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Though known mainly for their print materials, PPI’s live classes are some of the best in the game.
 Their instructors are masters of the material covered on the FE, and are pretty decent communicators to boot.
 My instructor was very personable and engaging, and I had no issues staying focused during the long lectures.
 In addition, the design of their curriculum is incredibly intuitive.
 The flow of the class is methodical and moves from topic to topic in a manner that allows you build on foundational knowledge.
 Our team was really impressed with this aspect of the live course.

 And if you’re wondering what these live classes look and feel like, I took the live online class and generally liked the delivery format.
-Your instructor appears in the bottom corner of the screen and gives his lesson as he makes notes on the digital whiteboard that takes upon the lion’s share of the screen.
+Your instructor appears in the corner of the screen and gives his lesson as he makes notes on the digital whiteboard that takes upon the lion’s share of the screen.
 There is also a chat function to ask questions and interact with classmates.
 All in all, we were really impressed with PPI2Pass’ classes and would recommend that if you need the accountability or commitment that come with a live class format, you should strongly consider this course option.

 PPI’s Famous Print Materials